Gunnarhawk/App-Muter-mk2/README.md

 # Enable & Disable
 Locate the [Enable] and [Disable] buttons at the top of the application window.
 To toggle the volume change functionality, just select the option that corresponds to the state you wish the application to be at

+# If You Have Any Issues or Suggestions
+The best way to contact me will be through my discord: **gunnarhawk** .
+Also make sure to check out my youtube https://www.youtube.com/@Gunnarhawk